MagicHack/steamApi/README.md

 - Get the current player count for a game by appid
 - Adds a few endpoints that returns complete replys for twitch bots
 - Very much work in progress and quickly hacked together.
+- Install instructions maybe to come, but it's basically https://www.digitalocean.com/community/tutorials/how-to-serve-flask-applications-with-gunicorn-and-nginx-on-ubuntu-18-04
+- run updateSteamGames.sh to get the json containing the game list or to update it